Key Takeaways

 1. PowerDMARC

 PowerDMARC is a specialized Email Authentication as a Service platform.
-Unlike gateways that scan content, PowerDMARC secures the “identity” of your domain, ensuring hackers cannot send fake emails appearing to come from your brand.
+Its purpose is not to scan content.
+PowerDMARC secures the “identity” of your domain to make sure hackers cannot send fake emails on behalf of your brand.

 - Architecture: DNS-based Cloud SaaS.